sreehariX/doc0/README.md

 - Kestra is hosted on azure vm 16gb 2vcpu  using docker
 - Chromadb is also hosted on azure vm 16gb 2vcpu  using docker
 - Fastapi is hosted on azure vm 8gb 2vcpu using apache server for configuration

+## Kestra

+- By using kestra we are automating the vectore embedding proecess
+- Whenever i upload a file in azure blob storage it will trigger kestra to run a flow
+- The flow execution will connect to chromadb server and make the chromadb embedded collection of the csv file

 ## Documentation Scraping